 Mohsen Tavakol is an international business executive within IT and communications industry and a nonresident senior fellow with the Middle East Programs at the Atlantic Council.

-In addition to his native Persian, Mohsen also speaks English and Swedish, as well as basic Spanish.
+In addition to his native Persian, Tavakol also speaks English and Swedish, as well as basic Spanish.
 Mohsen was born in Isfahan, Iran.